haqq-network/docs/docs/develop/modules/vesting.md

 At any time, the funder of a `ClawbackVestingAccount` can perform a clawback to retrieve unvested tokens.
 The circumstances under which a clawback should be performed can be agreed upon in a contract (e.g. smart contract).

-For HAQQ, the `ClawbackVestingAccount` is used to allocate tokens to core team members and advisors to incentivize long-term participation in the project.
+For HAQQ, the `ClawbackVestingAccount` is used to allocate tokens to users via airdrops, core team members and advisors to incentivize long-term participation in the project.

 ## Contents